 Frontier is returning to the world of zoo sims, and it’s truly a beautiful sight.
 After the success of Planet Coaster, the studio has moved on to Planet Zoo, a modern take on the classic Zoo Tycoon series.
 Frontier is putting its best foot forward with Planet Zoo: The animals and environments look gorgeous, and it's encouraging to hear that conservation is a big focus this time around.
-We’re still a few months out from release, but we already know a lot about the game.
+Just around the corner from release and there's plenty to know about all the animals available in Planet Zoo.

 What is the Planet Zoo release date?